Public-Tree-Map/public-tree-map/README.md

 ## Protocol for pull requests + code review

 - Please review open issues and link your pull request to the relevant issue.
-- Please create new branch!
+- Please create a new branch!
 - In your pull request, please list and explain all proposed changes to the code base (additions, deletions).
 If you reuse code from elsewhere, please make sure you've attributed it.
 - Please apply all relevant labels to your pull request.
 - Please request a review (either from a specific person or from the appropriate [slack channel](https://join.slack.com/t/publictreemap/shared_invite/zt-dzhrivk4-m8gaZ3wrZBE_leo_oeepPw)).